The Pros and Cons of Compressive Sensing for Wideband Signal Acquisition: Noise Folding vs. Dynamic Range: Conclusions, Implications, and Recommendations for Future Work

 Thus we conclude that further investigation in this area will produce both theoretical and practical fruit.
-There are two areas in which we recommend immediate emphasis --- (\emph{i}) verification that CS receivers can actually be physically implemented with performance we've theoretically predicted, and (\emph{ii}) more work on practical and efficient \emph{processing center} algorithms for signal reconstruction, or, equivalently, parameter estimation (e.g., emitter location) from the incoming compressed measurements.
+There are two areas in which we recommend immediate emphasis --- (\emph{i}) verification that CS receivers can be physically implemented with performance we have theoretically predicted, and (\emph{ii}) more work on practical and efficient \emph{processing center} algorithms for signal reconstruction, or, equivalently, parameter estimation (e.g., emitter location) from the incoming compressive measurements.
 Successes in these two areas will make CS an important tool in the toolbox of radio system designers.